DefianceDigital/AVRgo/README.md

 ## AVRgo Expansion Modules
 #### AVRgo-SerialBTx
+*Anticipated Launch Date: February 12th, 2021*

-The AVRgo-SerialBTx is a bluetooth programmer/debugger that allows virtually any Arduino Compatible Development Board to essentially become an AVRgo.
+The AVRgo-SerialBTx is a bluetooth programmer/debugger that is essentially .
 A short listing of features and specifications are as follows...
 - Ability to upload sketches via bluetooth to virtually any AVR based development board with a serial bootloader, using a computer, phone or tablet
+- Reset pin automatically resets the target board upon connecting/uploading
 - Ability to run Serial Monitor wirelessly, makes debugging a breeze
 - Supports 3.3V or 5V operating voltage
 - Simple to setup and operate